-Now that you’ve heard my experience and thoughts about this, I’d love to hear yours.
+Does any of this sound familiar to you?
+Do you recognize your family members in these roles?
 Please comment below and don’t forget to subscribe to the comments so you can continue to partake in the discussion.
 If you would like to protect your privacy, you don’t have to use your real name.
 Email addresses are never made public.

 Power Play: How to Recognize an Abuser